yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/transactional-io-path.md

 - Status that can be pending, committed, or aborted.
 - Commit hybrid timestamp, if committed.
-- List of ids of participating tablets, if committed.
+- List of IDs of participating tablets, if committed.

 It makes sense to select a transaction status tablet in a way such that the transaction manager's tablet server is also the leader of its Raft group, because this allows to cut the RPC latency on querying and updating the transaction status.
 But in the most general case, the transaction status tablet might not be hosted on the same tablet server that initiates the transaction.